gecko0307/gscript3/README.md

 ## Binding Native Objects

-Any object that implements `GsObject` interface is compatible with `GsDynamic`:
+You can bind any object that implements `GsObject` interface:

 ```
 class MyObj: GsObject